 Right on Copper Basin Rd.

-Day of Event: Copper Basin will eventually get very steep.
+Copper Basin will eventually get very steep.
 When the steep ends the pavement will also.
 Enter Forest Service on Copper Basin dirt rd.
-Approx. 30 min. on pavement and a few minutes on dirt portion of rd.
+Approx. 30 min. on pavement and a few minutes on dirt portion of road.

 Turn right on Copper Basin and climb to the top of the road.
 At the 3-way intersection turn right on to road#373 (you are now on the same route as all other distances to the finish).
 Follow to Sierra Prieta overlook.
 After taking a gander, turn 180 degrees and start up the switchback single-track trail #266.